-- (b) Greater or Lesser Bonuses.
-The County may choose to grant a density bonus greater than provided by this Section for a development that meets the requirements of this Section, or grant a proportionately lower density bonus than required by this Section for a development that does not comply with the requirements of this Section. - (be) Density Bonus Calculations.
-The calculation of a density bonus in compliance with this Section that results in fractional units shall be rounded up to the next whole number, as required by State law.
-For the purpose of calculating a density bonus, the residential units do not have to be based upon individual subdivision maps or parcels.
+- (b) Density Bonus Calculations.
+The calculation of a density bonus in compliance with this section that results in fractional units shall be rounded up to the next whole number, as required by State law.
+For the purpose of calculating a density bonus, the residential units do not have to be based upon individual subdivision maps or parcels. - (c) Additional County Density Bonus.
+In addition to subsection (a), when a project restricts at least 20% of proposed housing units for lower income households, as defined in Health and Safety Code section 50079.5, the County grants an additional density bonus for properties zoned Multiple Residential.
+The additional County density bonus for such projects shall be 10 units per acre in the Valley region, or Desert region when served by piped water, sewer, and paved roads; and 5 units per acre in the Mountain and remaining Desert regions.
+The resulting maximum density for such projects shall be 30 units per acre in the Valley region, or Desert region when served by piped water, sewer, and paved roads; and 25 units per acre in the Mountain and remaining Desert regions.
+These are the maximum densities that shall be used to calculate density bonus prescribed by state law and as provided in sections

-2 (c) Additional County Density Bonus.
-In addition to subsection (a), Wwhen a project restricts at least 20% of proposed housing units for lower income households, as defined in Health and Safety Code §section 50079.5, the County grants an additional 5 density bonus for properties zoned Multiple Residential.
-The additional County density bonus for such projects shall be 10 units per acre in the Valley region, or Desert region when served by piped water, sewer, and paved roads; and 5 units per acre in the 8 Mountain and remaining Desert regions.
-The resulting maximum density for such projects shall be 30 units per acre in the Valley region, or Desert region when served by 10 piped water, sewer, and paved roads; and 25 units per acre in the Mountain and remaining Desert regions.
-These are the maximum densities that shall be used to calculate density bonus prescribed by state law and as providedoutlined in Sections 83.03.030(a)(1), 83.03.030(a)(2), and 83.03.030(a)(7).
+27 28 83.03.030(a)(1), (a)(2), and (a)(7).

-- (d) Requirements for Amendments or Discretionary Approval.
-The granting of a density bonus shall not be interpreted, in and of itself, to require a General Policy Plan amendment, Land Use Planzoning amendment, or other discretionary approval. - Location of bonus units.
-The developer may locate density bonus units in (e) the housing project in other than the areas where the units for the lower income households are located.
+- Requirements for Amendments or Discretionary Approval.
+The granting of a density bonus shall not be interpreted, in and of itself, to require a Policy Plan amendment, zoning amendment, or other discretionary approval. - (e) Location of bonus units.
+The developer may locate density bonus units in the housing project in other than the areas where the units for the lower income households are located.

-83.03.0540 Allowed Incentives or Concessions.
+83.03.050 Allowed Incentives or Concessions.

-(a) Applicant Request and County Approval.
-(1)-An applicant for a density bonus in compliance with this Chapter may submit to the County a proposal for the specific incentives or concessions listed in Ssubdivisionsection (c) (Type of Incentives or Concessions), below, that the applicant requests in compliance with this Section, and may request a meeting with the Director.
+- (a) Applicant Request and County Approval.
+An applicant for a density bonus in compliance with this Chapter may submit to the County a proposal for the specific incentives or concessions listed in subsection (c) (Type of Incentives or Concessions), below, that the applicant requests in compliance with this section, and may request a meeting with the Director.
 The applicant may file a request either before filing an application for County approval of a proposed project or concurrently with an application for project approval.
-The Board shall grant an incentive or concession request that complies with this Section unless the Board makes anyeither of the following findings in writing, based upon substantial evidence:
+The Board shall grant an incentive or concession request that complies with this section unless the Board makes any of the following findings in writing, based upon substantial evidence: - The incentive or concession does not result in identifiable and (1) actual cost reductions, consistent with section 83.03.050(c), required to provide for affordable housing costs, as defined in Health and Safety Code section 50052.5, or for rents for the targeted units to be set as specified in section 83.03.070(b) (Unit Cost Requirements); - (2) The incentive or concession would have a specific adverse impact, as defined in Government Code section 65589.5(d)(2), upon public health and safety or the physical environment, or on any real property listed in the California Register of Historical Resources and for which there is no feasible method to satisfactorily mitigate or avoid the specific adverse impact without rendering the development unaffordable to low- and moderate-income households; or